jeshang-web/LoL-STATS-ANALYSIS/README.md

 The support meta in League of Legends shifts constantly, but professional teams often stick with a more stable, engage-oriented pool.
 Even in seasons where enchanters are considered strong (2022), pros frequently default to tank supports for several well-known reasons:
-1. players develop long-term mastery on champions that they've played extra frequently like Nautilus or Rakan
+1. Players develop long-term mastery on champions that they've played extra frequently like Nautilus or Rakan.
-2. tank supports can ward and control vision safely thanks to mobility or durability
+2. Tank supports can ward and control vision safely thanks to mobility or durability.
-3. drafting an engage support often frees the rest of the team to run damage-focused or carry-heavy compositions Despite this, enchanters often show higher win rates on paper, raising the question of whether the comfort-driven engage meta is actually optimal.
+3. Drafting an engage support often frees the rest of the team to run damage-focused or carry-heavy compositions.
+Despite this, enchanters often show higher win rates on paper, raising the question of whether the comfort-driven engage meta is actually optimal.